cilix-lab/ubuntu-wrt/README.md

 ## 2. The easy way

 ### 2.1.
 Get the ROOTFS
-You can download the ROOTFS from [here](https://mediafire.com).
+You can download the ROOTFS from [here](https://www.mediafire.com/?ka2b0e6bwb7ssgc).

 Once you're done, extract the archive to an ext4 formatted USB thumb.
-Preferably, opt for a USB 3.0 thumb, since it will improve the systems performance considerably over USB 2.0.
+Preferably, opt for a USB 3.0 thumb, since it will improve the system's performance considerably over USB 2.0.

 ### 2.2.
 Get the firmware
-First, get the firmware image from [here](https://mediafire.com).
+First, get the firmware image from [here](https://www.mediafire.com/?lbkz95yn32r7ctd).
 Once you have that, just flash it to your router as you would with any other firmware image, according to your current firmware (stock, OpenWRT/LEDE, DD-WRT, etc.).

 ### 2.3.
 Booting
-Just plug in the USB thumb with the ROOTFS, start your router up and enjoy!
+Just plug in the ROOTFS USB thum, start your router up and enjoy!

-The default wireless configuration is as follows:
+The default wireless configuration is:

 * 2.4GHz SSID: Armada_2.4GHz
 * 2.4GHz Password: armada24